 John opened his eyes and looked down; drops of water fell in front of his eyes from dangling strands of hair, plummeting to the ground like liquid grenades.
 Heights didn't bother him; however, Robin's screech did.
 It was like she knew he was up to something.
-He slightly smirked at that thought.
-He pushed the wet hair from his eyes and wiped his face with his sleeve.
+He slightly smirked at that thought as he pushed the wet hair from his eyes and wiped his face with his hand.
 Eventually the good memories started to surface.
 There weren't that many, but they were significant, and if he ended his life, there wouldn't be anymore to come.
 He'd been fighting his whole life: to belong, for purpose, to exist, and now he had to fight for his gift.
-A gift that was labeled a curse by many; John swore to himself that he would fight; and if he died trying, it would be worth it.
-He closed his eyes again.
-The rain continued to fall and cleanse.
+A gift that was labeled a curse by many, John swore to himself that he would fight; and if he died trying, it would be worth it.
+He shut his eyes again as the rain continued to fall and cleanse.

 "John?"
-Bobby spoke quietly, moving cautiously towards his roommate.
+Bobby spoke softly, moving cautiously towards his roommate.
 He stopped to give his friend a reasonable amount of distance.
 His stance indicated that he would be prepared for anything.

 John's eyes snapped open.
-He eventually turned around slowly.
+Eventually he slowly turned around to face his counterpart.
 "I was just thinking," he said quietly, stepping away from the edge.

-John sighed and lowered his head, "I was thinking about it," he admitted and then glanced at Bobby, "but that's not the answer."
+John sighed and lowered his head.
+"I was thinking about it," he admitted and then glanced at Bobby to add, "but that's not the answer."

-A crack of thunder made both boys flinch.
+A crack of thunder caused both boys to flinch.

 "After you," Bobby said, "Unless you'd like to be the lucky one out of a million to get struck by lightning."